Businessman using computer mouse to search for information

 However, armed with this information, small sites and organizations are more empowered than ever to exploit these findings and optimize their websites.

-If you need SEO or analytics assistance or want to learn more about the Google search algorithm leak, we’d love to help!
+If you need SEO or analytics assistance or want to learn more about the Google algorithm leak, we’d love to help!
 Drop us a message so we can get to know you and your needs.

 man wearing glasses and pink shirt